polarstreams/polar/docs/install/kubernetes/README.md

 kubectl kustomize
 ```

-#### Install Barco
+#### Install PolarStreams

 ```shell
 kubectl apply -k .
 ```

 Kubernetes command line tool should create the Namespace, StatefulSet and other resources.
-You can checkout Barco
+You can checkout PolarStreams
-logs of a broker by using `kubectl logs -n streams statefulset/barco`.
+logs of a broker by using `kubectl logs -n streams statefulset/polar`.